shawnbrown/squint/docs/tutorial/query.rst

 Creating a Query Object
 =======================

-In the :ref:`selecting-data` tutorial, we created several Query objects.
-Each call to a :class:`Select` object returns a Query.
+In the :ref:`making-selections` tutorial, we created several Query objects---each call to a :class:`Select` object returns a Query.

 By selecting a list of elements from column **C**, we get a :class:`Query` object in return::